kerseyi/cupper/content/patterns/code patterns/tooltips.md

 ## Tooltip

 In this example, we're going to use the toolip text as an accessible label.
-The tooltip trigger itself should be a `<button>`.
+The tooltip trigger itself will be a `<button>`.
 When this button is hovered over with the mouse or tabbed to using the keyboard, the tooltip text will be read aloud to a screen reader.
 We'll use CSS to hide / show the tooltip on hover and focus, and the `aria-labelledby` attribute to link the tooltip text to the trigger button.

 ### Demo